Frederoche/Webgl-FFT-Ocean-/README.md

 # Webgl-FFT-Ocean-
 Webgl Ocean based on Tessendorf paper.
-Implementing of Phillips spectrum and its inverse FFT.
+Implementation of Phillips spectrum and its inverse FFT.

 Small program written in typescript.
 It displays a wave constructed by the inverse FFT of the Phillips spectrum.